Where Will You Live When You Retire?

 by Gary Foreman

-I remember my first apartment.
-Actually it was a trailer I shared with a friend.
-It was a big decision at the time.
-Not only the money considerations, but also how it would affect my lifestyle (oh, so important when you’re young and single!).
+I remember my first apartment—actually, it was a trailer I shared with a friend.
+It was a big decision at the time, not only because of the money considerations but also because of how it would affect my lifestyle (oh, so important when you’re young and single!).

-Now, nearly 50 years later I’m facing a similar question.
-Where will I live when I retire?
-It’s a question that has important money and lifestyle considerations.
+Now, nearly 50 years later, I’m facing a similar question: Where will I live when I retire?
+This question involves important money and lifestyle considerations.

-To help us understand how our retirement housing choices could affect us, we spoke with Eric Kearney of Retirement Wealth.
+To help us understand how our retirement housing choices could affect us, we spoke with Eric Kearney.

-Mr. Kearney has been helping clients reach and maintain their financial goals for more than 16 years.
-He co-authored the book Successonomics with Forbes Media Chairman/Editor-in-Chief Steve Forbes and teaches successful pre- and post-retirees a wealth management course titled “Rejuvenate Your Retirement” at Florida SouthWestern State College and Florida Gulf Coast University.
+Mr. Kearney has been helping clients reach and maintain their financial goals for over 16 years.
+He co-authored the book Successonomics with Forbes Media Chairman/Editor-in-Chief Steve Forbes and teaches successful pre- and post-retirees a wealth management course titled “Rejuvenate Your Retirement.”

 Q. Many retirees move to be nearer to children and grandchildren.
 Selling your home in one city and buying in another is a major undertaking.
 What other options should be considered if you’re planning a move to another city?